Lebaranto/ankelodon_multiagent_system/README.md

 6. **FINALIZER** – Consolidate the execution into a report and extract a formatted final answer.
 7. **CRITIC** – Score the report and decide whether to accept or trigger the **REPLANNER**.

-The graph is compiled using LangGraph’s `StateGraph` API and is flexible enough to be extended with new nodes or tools【942452390578334†L8-L50】.
+The graph is compiled using LangGraph’s `StateGraph` API and is flexible enough to be extended with new nodes or tools.

 ## 🚀 Getting started

 ### Prerequisites

-This project targets **Python 3.10+**.
+This project targets **Python 3.11+**.
 You’ll need API keys or credentials for any external services (e.g. OpenAI, Tavily, Gemini) used by tools.
 Assuming you have a virtual environment activated:

 ```bash